 Maharashtra elections: Average victory margin of candidates was 49 per cent of total votes polled

 New Delhi, Dec 13: The MLAs of the Maharashtra Assembly Elections, 2019 won by an average of 49 per cent of total votes polled.
-In 2014 elections MLAs won by an average of 41.2 per cent per cent of total votes polled.
+In 2014 elections MLAs won by an average of 41.2 per cent of total votes polled.

-128(44 per cent) MLAs won with 50per cent and above of the total votes polled in their constituency says a report by the Association for Democratic Reforms.
+128(44 per cent) MLAs won with 50 per cent and above of the total votes polled in their constituency says a report by the Association for Democratic Reforms.

-160(56 per cent) MLAs won with less than 50per cent of the total votes polled in their constituency.
+160(56 per cent) MLAs won with less than 50 per cent of the total votes polled in their constituency.

 70(40 per cent) out of 176 MLAs analysed with declared criminal cases have won with a vote share of 50 per cent and above.